osate/osate2/alisa/org.osate.alisa.help/help/markdown/ReqSpecDoc.md

 **\]**
 ```

 The *GlobalRequirement* construct represents a global requirement.
-It
-application may be restricted to certain component categories through
-the *for* statement.
 The only difference to a *SystemRequirement*
 construct is the *for* statement.
 The for statement indicates that the
 requirement is to be applied to all instances of a given component
 category, or to any component, feature, connection, flow, mode, any
 model element, or the instance root.

 When configured as assure global
 the requirement gets associated with all instance model elements
 indicated by the for.
 When configured by *include* in a system requirement the user can
 identify a specific model element by name for the given target